 - A review by the full HREC, involving all research with more than low levels of risk.
-Applications need to be submitted by the due dates of the meetings on either the National Ethics Application Form or using the new HREA Form Portal.
+Applications need to be submitted by the due dates of the meetings on the new HREA Form Portal.
 Please note you will need to register as a user in both systems to access the forms.

 - An expedited review, involving all negligible and low risk research projects.
 Applications can be submitted at any time by submitting an Expedited Application form .
 SCU HREC will also review minimisations of duplication under the expedited process, in cases where approval has already been obtained by another HREC.
 Please submit a Minimising Duplication of Ethical Review Form .

 Researchers will also be required to comply with standard conditions of approval.
 This may mean one or more of the following forms will have to be submitted to SCU HREC:

 - The Annual report form to be submitted annually, upon completion of a project or to request extension thereof.